unscriptable/rave-angular/README.md

-# rave-ng
+# rave-angular

-rave-ng is a RaveJS extension that integrates AngularJS into your rave application.
+rave-angular is a RaveJS extension that integrates AngularJS into your rave application.

 ##Usage